What is Web Decay and how Can it and Broken Links Hurt Your site?

 Is it important to for page creators to keep links up to date and avoid web decay?

-From the aspect of providing a usable site, friendly to visitors, it certainly is, but dead links may also harm rankings.
+From the aspect of providing a usable site, friendly to visitors, it certainly is, but broken links may also harm rankings.
 This patent application points to a number of ways for search engines to identify and use the concept of link decay to reduce the rankings of pages that exhibit significant link decay.

 The document notes that significant decay can be seen on individual pages, collections of pages or even entire web neighborhoods, making them less effective as information resources.
 These neighborhoods frustrate searchers rather than providing value to them.
 This provides some strong incentive for search engines to stay away from these areas.

 Perception plays a substantial role in what searchers may perceive as irrelevant information.
 The immediacy and flexibility of the web create an expectation that content is up-to-date.
 The inventors tell us that in a library no one expects every book to be current.
 Most people though, expect books not to change after they have been published, and it is easy to find a publication date in a book.
 They note that the web is different:

 While there have been substantial efforts in mapping and understanding the growth of the web, there have been fewer investigations of its death and decay.
 Determining whether a URL is dead or alive is quite easy, at least in the first approximation, and, in fact, it is known that web pages disappear at a rate of 0.25-0.5%/week.
 However, determining whether a web page has been abandoned is much more difficult.